 While the use of proctoring software is valid in today’s society and academic need, it is simply too much of a risk to students’ data and well-being than it is to maintain academic honesty in the classroom.
 “No student should be forced to make the choice to either hand over their [data] and be surveilled continuously or to fail their class.”33 Proctoring companies advertise that they prevent cheating, but a report by Michael N. Karim, Samuel E. Kaminsky, and Tara S. Behrend, at George Washington University in Washington, DC concluded that while it prevents cheating, “neither of the main effects were significant, suggesting there was no overall mean difference between the proctored and unproctored [exams].”34 Universities and schools that use proctoring software need to reconsider the options available to them and switch away from using such systems for exams and quizzes with something that can benefit, and be accessible to students more openly than a low cost fix for all exams that causes students to give up their data and risk their mental and general health.35 Until then, our current classes will still have to run these invasive proctoring systems that bring more negatives than positives to students over a simple letter grade in class for their future degree.

-Azariel Del Carmen is a student majoring in Computer Science with a minor in Mathematics and has an interest in Cybersecurity for the 2024 school year at St. Mary’s University of San Antonio.
-Born in Ventura, California but raised in San Antonio, Texas, he loves to learn and hear new things relating to technology and help others out as best he can with their issues to make them happier.
+Azariel Del Carmen is a student majoring in Computer Science for the Class of 2024 at St. Mary’s University of San Antonio.
+He loves to learn and hear new things relating to technology.
 He is inspired by what he does, others he looks up to, and the person he wants to become for the future in his life and goals.Author Portfolio Page